All individuals driving on the roads countrywide are required to have a license to ensure roadside safety.

 License issues that are not class 3 misdemeanors or infractions are classified as class 2 misdemeanors in North Carolina, such as showing a fictitious license knowingly, driving under suspension, and revoked license.
 Class 2 misdemeanors have severe penalties.
-It includes 60 days in jail and up to $1,000 fine.
+It includes 60 days in jail and up to a $1,000 fine.

-Here it is essential to understand that driving on a suspended license can come with the same penalties as driving without one unless it was suspended because of drunk driving.
+It is essential to understand that driving on a suspended license can come with the same penalties as driving without one unless it was suspended because of drunk driving.
 Suspension from drunk driving can result in a Class 1 misdemeanor with up to 120 days in jail.

 Contact our Lawyer Today